PLUCKED STRINGS (PLECTRUM) | Level 1 – Basic

 Course Description

 The citole and the gittern were some of the most important plucked string instruments of the medieval instrumentarium.
-They flourished between the twelfth and the fourteenth centuries and were used both by jongleurs and clerics to perform instrumental music and accompany lyrical and dance songs.
+They flourished between the twelfth and the fourteenth centuries and were used both by minstrels and clerics to perform instrumental music and accompany lyrical and dance songs.
 This course is designed to introduce modern string players to the basic technique and repertoires of the citole and/or the gittern.

 In this course students will: